baris-inandi/FileEncryptor/docs/index.md

 The program opens in a command line window.
 Type 'help' to see all commands you can use and what they do.

-Made with :heart: in Turkey
+Made with ❤ in Turkey